xbeat/Machine-Learning/README.md

 Knowledge distillation is a technique used to transfer knowledge from a large, complex model (teacher) to a smaller, more efficient model (student).
 This process aims to compress the knowledge of the teacher model into a more compact form while maintaining performance.
 In the context of Large Language Models (LLMs), knowledge distillation can help create smaller, faster models suitable for deployment in resource-constrained environments.

+## Self-Attention vs. Cross-Attention in Deep Learning

+Understanding Self-Attention Implementation

+Self-attention allows tokens in a sequence to weigh the importance of other tokens when encoding meaning.
+This fundamental mechanism enables models to capture dependencies between different positions in the sequence through trainable query, key, and value matrices.

 ## Evaluating Regression Model Metrics in Python

 Evaluating Regression Model Performance